francescomucio/tee-as-transformation/docs/user-guide/cli-reference.md

 **Note:** The `run` command does NOT execute tests.
 Use `t4t test` to run tests separately, or `t4t build` to execute models with interleaved test execution.

+**Empty Projects:**
+If your project has no models, the `run` command will compile successfully and return with a message indicating 0 models were executed.
+This allows you to initialize projects and validate configuration before adding models.

 ---